 If you are looking for an alternative skate trip from the usual Barcelona rhubarb, I can’t recommend it enough.
 Not for the faint-hearted or the home comforts posse, but for a sense of being somewhere and experiencing something through skating, it is top of my list.
 It is certainly the place to which I have returned most often and never not enjoyed.
 Can’t be bad to that.

 Feature Image: Alex Kyourkiev Frontside Air Montana Photo: Mihail NovakovLast updated on Nov 12, 2018

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sofia using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023